 Diabetes has affected more than 37,000,000 people in the US.
 It is the 8th leading cause of death in the states.
-Two widely known types of diabetes exist.
-Type one and type 2 are among the most common.

 When diabetes is not managed efficiently, it can cause a wide range of health problems.
 Some serious health problems that can occur due to imbalanced blood sugar are heart disease, kidney disease, and vision loss.
 Managing blood sugar levels can also help improve energy levels and mood.

 The most important aspect of successful blood sugar control is a healthy diet.
 The goal is to enrich the menu with foods that help lower blood glucose rather than increase it.

 Fortunately, there are plenty of options to make that happen, and in this post, we’re going to list seven foods to eat for better blood sugar balance.

 1) Cold-water fish

 Since they don’t contain carbohydrates, fish don’t have a glycemic index (GI) score.
 Compared to other types of meat, cold-water fish could be more beneficial for the management or prevention of diabetes.

 You may also want to consume fatty fish such as salmon and mackerel for their Omega-3 fatty acids content.
 These fish could help protect your heart's health.